Acidham/alfred-bionic-reading/README.md

 ## Usage

-The Bionic Reading Workflow is implemented as an Universal Action and accessible via keyword `bi`
+The Bionic Reading Workflow is implemented as an Universal Action and accessible via keyword `bio`

 ### Universal Action